Kyriosity/read-write/README+/software/design/names/README.md

 <table><tr valign="top"><td><a href="https://orlybooks.com/books/variable-naming"><img alt="&nbsp;O RLY?
 Variable name.
 The hardest part of coding" src="../../../_rsc/_img/snap/media/ORly.Book-CodeNaming.jpg" /></a>
 </td><td>
-  <p><b>Denomination of categories and titles is a pivotal but underrated and neglected activity in every sphere.</b></p>
+  <p><b>Denomination of <mark>both</mark> categories and titles is a pivotal but underrated and neglected activity in every methodology.</b></p>
   <p>In software, it looks like granted when names with categories smoothly guide through the design and make coding intuitive.</p>
- <p>On the contrary, wading through the thorns of poorly named and labyrinths of badly categorized code, abatis of docu developers will curse application complexity, learning curve, technologies used, and fate but at least the naming.
+ <p>Otherwise, wading through the thorns of poorly named and labyrinths of badly categorized code, abatis of docu developers will curse application complexity, learning curve, technologies used, and fate but at least the naming.
 </p>
 </td></tr></table>

-## How to...
+## How to name...

+### As usual

 :x: Usual: Naming as a derivative of development, which spawns `Helper.Get(..)`, `Utils.Do(...)`, `Service.Find(...)`, and other no-brainers littering the space.

+### As must be

 ✔️ The naming of libraries, packages (assemblies), classes, methods, and even non-public _vars_ must be a **№1** challenge and involve the whole team<sup>:family:</sup> in discussions.